 Over the past few years, I’ve learned to love cooking even though I’ve had just as many cooking “fails” as I’ve had successes.
 Last week, I attempted a new baked fish recipe that I’m pretty sure our two dogs wouldn’t even touch … and they eat twigs and leaves.
 But, for every kitchen flop, there’s an opportunity to learn, tweak and try again.
 And I’ve learned that a few kitchen staples can make even a cooking novice feel like a pro.
 I’ve been sucked into clever marketing in the past when it comes to cooking gadgets; who among us doesn’t have a Panini maker or indoor grill collecting dust in the back of our cupboards?
 But there are three tools that I keep coming back to time and time again.

 Cast iron pan – I used to be intimidated by this kind of pan.
-After all, they’re clunky, they look slightly medieval and they seemed hard to clean.
+After all, they’re clunky, they look slightly medieval and they seem hard to clean.
 But after I bought one on sale and realized how many delicious recipes I could make, I was hooked.
-I was actually inspired to try a cast iron pan after TOPS News magazine ran a pan roasting feature in the February/March issue.
+I was actually inspired to try a cast iron pan after TOPS News magazine ran a pan roasting feature in the February/March 2018 issue.
 Since then, I’ve made pan-roasted salmon, steak and a mouth-watering chicken parmesan.
 And I always feel a little chef-like whenever I take the pan from the top of the oven and place it inside to bake.

 Vegetable spiralizer – I originally thought this was a gimmicky gadget, and now I’m “spiralizing” just about any veggie I can.
-I’ve made zoodles (zucchini noodles), cucumber noodles and sweet potato noodles just to name a few.
+I’ve made zoodles (zucchini noodles), cucumber noodles and sweet potato noodles, just to name a few.
 Veggie noodles turned out to be the perfect companion to the previously-mentioned chicken parm.
 Food marketers have caught on to the zoodle craze and have begun offering pre-packaged vegetable noodles, but they tend to be pricey and spoil quickly.
 A small, handheld spiralizer generally runs about $10 and is worth the investment.